310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 It looks so cute and strangely mascot character-like…♪
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-it is a stuffed toy of a scotoplanes~ i could give it to you if you like it.
+it is a stuffed toy of a [scotoplanes]~ i could give it to you if you like it.
 {% endbubble %}

 {% bubble Midori %}
 A-Are you sure…?
 It’s so cute — Isn’t it precious to you?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 ufufu. you say that, but you are hugging it tightly, you know~…♪
 {% endbubble %}